321BadgerCode/uniconverter/README.md

 ./setup_dev.sh
 ```

-This establishes the Git commit template and commitmsg hook, which ensures that all commits follow the project's commit message guidelines.
+This establishes the Git commit template and commit-msg hook, which ensures that all commits follow the project's commit message guidelines.

 ## 📜 License